Password Policy

 When a user attempts to log in with a password policy in place, Databend performs essential checks to enhance security and regulate user access.
 The following verifications take place:

-• If the interval is exceeded, the user is restricted from logging in until the password is changed.
+- If the interval is exceeded, the user can change the password after login, and cannot perform any other operations before the password is changed.

 Managing Password Policies